-Another disappointing year for new oil field finds
+Another disappointing year for a new oil field find

 An uncomfortable truth which nobody seems to want to face up to is that demand for energy is outstripping supply on a national and worldwide level.Year after year, the discovery of new oil fields has declined and the decline of the easy-to-access, low lying rich oil reserves has set in motion a frantic race for the filthiest, hard to extract and most geographically remote fossil fuel reserves, for example, within the Arctic Circle.